ChillingVan/android-openGL-canvas/README-en.md

 * If you do not want to use GLView, you can use OffScreenCanvas to draw things and fetch it by getDrawingBitmap.

+* MediaPlayer

+You can use MediaPlayer to decode video and draw it on the TextureView.
+If you use GLSurfaceTextureProducerView, then you can process the video frames and provide the texture to MediaCodec to create a new Video.
+Use this sample and the stream publisher sample of [AndroidInstantVideo](https://github.com/ChillingVan/AndroidInstantVideo).
+You can implement this.

-See the wiki page for more use case.[here](https://github.com/ChillingVan/android-openGL-canvas/wiki)
+* See the wiki page for more use case.[here](https://github.com/ChillingVan/android-openGL-canvas/wiki)

 ## Notice
 * The onGLDraw method in GLView runs in its own thread but not the main thread.